Board of Directors

 Jerold S. Bell, DVM, is an adjunct professor of genetics at Cummings School of Veterinary Medicine at Tufts University.
 He also practices at Freshwater Veterinary Hospital in Enfield, Connecticut.
 He earned his DVM from Cornell University and was trained in genetics and genetic counseling at Michigan State University and University of Missouri.
 Dr. Bell chairs the WSAVA hereditary diseases committee, is on the board of directors for the Orthopedic Foundation for Animals, and the American Kennel Club Canine Health & Welfare advisory panel.
 He and his wife Candice are breeder/owners of Gordon Setters, with multiple Best in Show dogs, National Specialty winners, Master Hunters and Westminster breed winners.

-Dr. Charles Garvin, Chairperson – Term: Three years
+Dr. Charles Garvin, Chairperson – Class of 2028

-Dr. Garvin has been involved in dogs since 1965 – first in obedience, then in Junior Showmanship and conformation.
-His Korcula Kennels, Reg. has produced 88 Dalmatian champions, most of them he handled.
-He has bred and owned five Best in Show winners and several of the top winners and producers in the breed.
+Founding Chairman of the AKC Purebred Preservation Bank, Dr. Garvin has been involved in dogs since 1965 – first in obedience, then in Junior Showmanship and conformation.
+His Korcula Kennels has produced 90 Dalmatian champions, most of them owner-handled.
+He has bred and owned five Best in Show winners and several of the top winners, producers, and record holders in the breed.
 He won the Junior Showmanship finals at Westminster in 1969.
-An AKC Delegate since 1990, he has served 20 years on the AKC Board of Directors, and fifteen years on the AKC CHF board, seven as Chairman.
-He has served 15 terms as President of the Dalmatian Club of America and has been on the Board of Directors for 39 years.
-He has been President of the Marion Ohio KC fifteen years, and Show Chair, and on the board since 1982.
-First approved as an AKC Judge in 1981, he has judged at the Dalmatian national specialty seven times, Westminster, AENC, and at the 1984 AKC Centennial Show.
+An AKC Delegate since 1990, he has served 23 years on the AKC Board of Directors, and eighteen years on the AKC CHF Board, eight as Chairman.
+He has served 17 terms as President of the Dalmatian Club of America and has been on the Board of Directors since 1981.
+He has been President of the Marion Ohio KC since 2008, Show Chair, and on the board since 1982.
+First approved as an AKC Judge in 1981, he has judged at the Dalmatian National Specialty eight times, Westminster, ANC, and at the 1984 AKC Centennial Show.
+He was a Founding Director of the Dalmatian Club of America Foundation in 1995, and has continued on that board, also serving as President.
 He is a recently retired ophthalmic surgeon and physician executive: for 25 years he was CEO of a 75-physician group practice.

 Dr. Geer is a 1981 graduate from Iowa State University and a 2010 graduate of Marquette Law School.
 She established the Brownsville Small Animal Clinic in 1982 and has a special interest in Pediatrics and Reproduction.
 In 2022, she opened a Canine Semen Freezing Center, International Canine Semen Bank – Wisconsin (ICSB-WI/IL) and became Penn-Hip certified.
 Dr. Greer raises and shows Pembroke Welsh Corgis and Danish Swedish Farmdogs, and her family has raised five puppies for Canine Companions for Independence, a service dog organization.
 She is active in the community as a member of the AVMA, NEWVMA, AAVSB, APDT, AAFP, SVME, The Society for Theriogenology, the Fond du Lac Kennel Club, The Kettle Moraine Kennel Club, the Pembroke Welsh Corgi Club of America, Lakeshore Pembroke Welsh Corgi Kennel Club, and the Lomira Area Chamber of Commerce.
 She is on the Board of Directors for the Society for Veterinary Medical Ethics, American Veterinary Medical Law Association, and the Society for Theriogenology.
 Dr. Greer also served on the Animal Welfare Committee and Education Committee for the Wisconsin Veterinary Medical Association and is president of the National Animal Interest Alliance.